Need quick and easy Monday night dinners the whole family will love? Trying to save time and money on what feels like an “impossible to win” schedule?

 Sheet Pan Nachos

-I use Costco pulled chicken (I freeze it in half pound bags) and for toppings…
+I use Costco pulled chicken (I freeze it in half pound bags) or 1 pound of ground beef mixed with one can of refried black beans and for toppings…

 - Sour cream